castle-engine/android-openal/README.md

 Then just run `make build` .

-It will recompile the library for the appropriate Android versions and architectures
--- the ones used by _Castle Game Engine_.
+It will recompile the library for the appropriate Android versions and architectures used by _Castle Game Engine_:

+- 32-bit ARM
+- 64-bit ARM (aka Aarch64)
+- 32-bit X86
+- 64-bit X86 (x86_64)

 # Credits